Hours: Mon-Fri 8AM to 5PM MT

 Cords that dangle

 Secure any electrical cords with clips, found in the child safety area of most department stores.
-Tie up strings from blinds and shades, not just near baby’s crib.
+Tie up strings from blinds and shades, not just near the baby’s crib.

 Doors that slam on fingers